About Hill House

 TEAMWORK & COLLABORATION: We are only as strong as the sum of our parts and that means no individual can do it alone.
 We emphasize teamwork on the fields, in the classroom, and in the office.
 We support each other, our community, and our mission.

 Perhaps you’ve visited 127 Mt.
-Vernon Street for a stack of pancakes, to volunteer at a senior dinner or to find the perfect Christmas tree.
-You might know someone whose children grew up attending Hill House’s programs and summer camps; or maybe you remember Hill House as a part of your own childhood.
+Vernon Street for a baby music class, for Summer Camp, or to find the perfect Christmas tree.
+You might know someone whose children grew up attending Hill House’s programs and camps; or maybe you remember Hill House as a part of your own childhood.

 A Glimpse into the Past